alexKleider/phInfo/README.md

         unzip 2017-09-07-raspbian-stretch-lite.zip

-This results in the appearance of another file named the same but without the ending ".zip".
+This results in the appearance of another file named the same but without the trailing ".zip".

-The challenge now is to unequivocally establish the `device name` your computer assigns to the SD card and then unmount any of the possibly auto-mounted volumes associated with this device.
-One way of doing this is to run the following command twice, the first time before and the second time after inserting your SD card into your staging machine's card reader (or an external USB attached reader.)
+The challenge now is to unequivocally establish the `device name` your computer assigns to the SD card so that you can first unmount any of the possibly auto-mounted volumes associated with this device and then copy the raspbian image to this device.
+Each device might contain one or more volumes, each designated by appending a digit to the device name.

+The safest way to discover the device name is to run the `mount`
+command:

+        mount

+... once before inserting the SD card into your staging machine's card reader, and then again after doing so.
+The second time you run the mount command, there will be one or more new lines that weren't there before.
+Each of these lines begin with a volume name.
-The line(s) (there may be more than one) that appear at the end of the second output that weren't there at the end of the first hold the key information.
-In my case the beginning of such a (very long) line (that spills over) is
+Ignoring the ending digit of one of these volume names provides you with the device name.
+In my case, the beginning of such a (very long) line (that spills over) is

         /dev/sdb1 on /media/alex/6330-3266 type vfat ....

-The device name is the first part without the trailing number, specifically `/dev/sdb`.
-On your staging machine it could be something else.
-Also note how many such lines there are; you might find `/dev/sdb2`, possible `/dev/sdb3` and so on.
+So on my staging machine the device name is `/dev/sdb`.
+Make a note of this device (what ever it is on your staging machine.)
+You will need to know it latter.
+Also note how many such lines there are; that is to say, how many `volumes` are listed, each differing by the digit appended to the device name.

-For each of these issue the following command
+For each volume name, issue the following command:

         umount /dev/sdb1
         umount /dev/sdb2